tipsi/tipsi-stripe/README.md

 // api.sendTokenToBackend(token)
 ```

-### PaymentCardTextField component (iOS only)
+### PaymentCardTextField component

 A text field component specialized for collecting credit/debit card information.
 It manages multiple text fields under the hood to collect this information.
 It’s designed to fit on a single line.

-##### Props
+#### Props
 * `styles` Object - Accepts all `View` styles, also support `color` param.
-* `cursorColor` String - The cursor color for the field.
+* `cursorColor` String (IOS only) - The cursor color for the field.
-* `textErrorColor` String - The text color to be used when the user has entered invalid information, such as an invalid card number.
+* `textErrorColor` String (IOS only) - The text color to be used when the user has entered invalid information, such as an invalid card number.
-* `placeholderColor` String - The text placeholder color used in each child field.
+* `placeholderColor` String (IOS only)- The text placeholder color used in each child field.
 * `numberPlaceholder` String - The placeholder for the card number field.
 * `expirationPlaceholder` String - The placeholder for the expiration field.
 * `cvcPlaceholder` String - The placeholder for the cvc field.
-* `disabled` Bool - Enable/disable selecting or editing the field.
+* `disabled` Bool(IOS only) - Enable/disable selecting or editing the field.
 Useful when submitting card details to Stripe.
+* `enabled` Bool (Android only) - Enable/disable selecting or editing the field.
+Useful when submitting card details to Stripe.
 * `onChange` Func - This function will be called each input change.
 * `onValueChange` Func - This function will be called each input change, it takes two argumants:
   * `valid` Bool - Whether or not the form currently contains a valid card number, expiration date, and CVC.
   * `params` Object - Contains entered card params: `number`, `expMonth`, `expYear` and `cvc`.

-##### Initial params
+#### Initial params

 To set inital params you can use `<instance>.setParams(params)` method which is available via `ref`.
 For example, if you’re using another library to scan your user’s credit card with a camera, you can assemble that data into an object and set this property to that object to prefill the fields you’ve collected.